-3.3.10 Polarity Check for the Voltage Input U_4
+3.3.10 Polarity Check for the Voltage Measuring Input U_4

 Depending on the application of the voltage measuring input U_4 , a polarity check may be necessary.
-If no measuring voltage is connected to this input, this subsection is irrelevant.
-If the input U_4 is used for measuring a voltage for overvoltage protection (P.System Data 1 Address 210 U4 transformer = Ux transformer), no polarity check is necessary because the polarity is irrelevant here.
+If no measuring voltage is connected to this input, this section is irrelevant.
+If the input U_4 is used for measuring a voltage for overvoltage protection (P.System Data 1 address 210 U4 transformer = Ux transformer), no polarity check is necessary because the polarity is irrelevant here.
 The voltage magnitude was checked before.
-If the input U_4 is used for the measurement of the displacement voltage U{en} (P.System Data 1 Address 210 U4 transformer = Udelta transf.), the polarity together with the current measurement is checked (see in the following).
-If the input U_4 is used for measuring a busbar voltage for synchronism check (P.System Data 1 Address 210 U4 transformer = Usync transf.), the polarity must be checked as follows using the synchronism check function.
-Only for Synchro- nism Check The device must be equipped with the synchronism and voltage check function which must be configured under address 135 Enabled (see section 2.1.1.2).
-The voltage connected to the busbar must be specified correctly under address 212 Usync connect. (see Subsection 2.1.3.1).
-If there is no transformer between the two measuring points, address 214 φ Usync-Uline must be set to ${\it 0}^{\circ}$ (see Subsection 2.1.3.1).
-If the measurement is made across a transformer, this angle setting must correspond to the phase rotation through which the vector group of the transformer as seen from the feeder in the direction of the busbar rotates the voltage.
-An example is shown in Subsection 2.1.3.1.
-If necessary, different transformation ratios of the transformers on the busbar and the feeder may have to be considered under address 215 U-line / Usync .
+If the input U_4 is used for the measurement of the displacement voltage U{en} (P.System Data 1 address 210 U4 transformer = Udelta transf.), the polarity together with the current measurement is checked (see below).
+If the input U_4 is used for measuring a voltage of synchronism check (P.System Data 1 address 210 U4 transformer = Usy2 transf.), the polarity must be checked as follows using the synchronism check function.
+Only for Synchronism The device must be equipped with the synchronism and voltage check function which must be configured under address 135 Enabled (see section 2.1.1.2).
+Check The synchronisation voltage U {sy2} must be entered correctly at address 212 Usy2 connection (see section 2.1.2.1).
+If there is no transformer between the two measuring points, address 214 φ Usy2-Usy1 must be set to 0 ° (see Section 2.1.2.1).
+If the measurement is made across a transformer, this angle setting must correspond to the phase rotation resulting from the vector group of the transformer (see also the example in section 2.1.2.1).
+If necessary, different transformation ratios of the transformers may have to be con- sidered from both measuring points U {sy1} and U {sy2} at address 215 Usy1/Usy2 ratio .
 The synchronism and voltage check must be switched ON under address 3501 FCT Synchronism .
 An additional help for the connection control are the messages 2947 "Sync .
 Udiff>" and 2949 "Sync . φ -diff>" in the spontaneous annunciations. • Circuit breaker is open.
 The feeder is isolated (zero voltage).
 The VTmcb's of both voltage transformer circuits must be closed.
-For the synchronism check the program OVERRIDE = YES (Address 3519) is set; the other programs (Addresses 3515 to 3518) are set to NO. • Via binary input (FNo.
-2906 ">Sync.
+For the synchronism check the program AR OVERRIDE = YES (address 3519) is set; the other programs (addresses 3515 to 3518) are set to NO. • Via binary input (No. 2906 ">Sync.
 Start AR") initiate the measuring request.
-The synchronism check must release closing (message "Sync. release", FNo.
-2951).
-If not, check all relevant parameters again (synchrocheck configured and enabled correctly, see Sections 2.1.1.2, 2.1.3.1 and 2.15.2).
-Set address 3519 OVERRIDE to NO. • Then the circuit breaker is closed while the line isolator is open (see following Fig- ure).
-Both voltage transformers therefore measure the same voltage. • The program SYNC-CHECK = YES (Address 3515) is set for synchronism check.
-Via binary input (FNo.
-2906">Sync.
+The synchronism check must release closing (message "Sync. release", No. 2951).
+If not, check all relevant parameters again (synchrocheck configured and enabled correctly, see Sections 2.1.1.2, 2.1.2.1 and 2.14.2).
+Set address 3519 AR OVERRIDE to NO. • Then the circuit breaker is closed while the line isolator is open (see Figure 3-28).
+Both voltage transformers therefore measure the same voltage. • The program AR SYNC-CHECK = YES (address 3515) is set for synchronism check.
+Via binary input (No. 2906 ">Sync.
 Start AR") initiate the measuring request.
-The synchronism check must release closing (message "Sync. release", FNo.
-2951).
+The synchronism check must release closing (message "Sync. release", No. 2951).

-Figure 3-35 Measuring voltages for the synchronism check
+Figure 3-28 Measuring voltages for the synchronism check - Example

 If not, first check whether one of the before named messages 2947 "Sync.
 Udiff>" or 2949 "Sync. φ-diff>" is available in the spontaneous messages.
 The message "Sync.
 Udiff>" indicates that the magnitude (ratio) adaptation is incorrect.
-Check address 215 U-line / Usync and recalculate the adaptation factor, if necessary.
+Check address 215 Usy1/Usy2 ratio and recalculate the adaptation